iTwin/presentation/.changeset/proud-readers-rest.md

 "@itwin/presentation-components": minor
 ---

-`PresentationInstanceFilterDialog` now invokes `onApply` callback with only selected classes.
+`PresentationInstanceFilterDialog` now allows applying filter when only classes are selected.

 Added `createInstanceFilterDefinition` that creates `InstanceFilterDefinition` from `PresentationInstanceFilterInfo`.
-Created definition can be passes to `PresentationManager` in order to filter results.
+Created definition can be passed to `PresentationManager` to filter results when creating content or hierarchies.